Join the Fun with a Variety of First Night Activities!

 First Night State College is known for its large display of ice sculpture.
-Celebrating their twenty-third year, the First Night State College Ice Sculptors will carve over 100 blocks – that’s more than 10 tons! – of crystal clear Pennsylvania ice.
+Celebrating over twenty-five years, the First Night State College Ice Sculptors will carve over 100 blocks – that’s more than 10 tons! – of crystal clear Pennsylvania ice.
 The large walls and sculptures are created from blocks that are produced in a special Clinebell freezing process that makes beautifully clear ice.
 Large ice walls are constructed and carved on the 100 Block of South Allen Street.
-The First Night Giant Ice Piggy Bank and our Russian Ice Slide – especially popular with children – can be found in Sidney Friedman Park.
+The First Night Giant Ice Piggy Bank and our Ice Slide – especially popular with children – can be found in Sidney Friedman Park.
 Learn more here.

 Resolution sculptures are created by artists to help us publicly declare our hopes, dreams, and promises to ourselves for the New Year.
 Some are simple and perhaps abstract, like a wire strung with Christmas lights.
 Others are take the shape of animals, or even a person – like State College’s Burning Man.
 Writing a resolution on a piece of paper, or a strip of fabric, and pinning it next to resolutions made by friends and neighbors helps us know that despite our differences, we’re remarkably similar.
 We may not look the same, dress the same, or eat the same foods, but we can all resolve to do better in the New Year than we did in the passing one.
 Learn more here.